Last updated on: April 5, 2020

 val bottomPadding = insets.systemWindowInsetBottom

-recycler_view_content_id.setPadding(0, topPadding, 0, 0)
+recyclerViewContentId.setPadding(0, topPadding, 0, 0)

-recycler_view.setPadding(0, 0, 0, bottomPadding)
+recyclerView.setPadding(0, 0, 0, bottomPadding)

 insets.consumeSystemWindowInsets()